A storm in a contract

 13 May 2022

-Paul Calvert, Partner, Brisbane Jim Demack, Chairman, Brisbane
+Paul Calvert, Partner, Brisbane Jim Demack, Partner, Brisbane

 Weather patterns in 2021 and 2022 have been – at best – challenging for construction, and this has put many projects under pressure.
 Extensions of time may not be available for the prolonged wet weather that has affected much of the east coast of Australia, and force majeure clauses have generally been of little assistance as prolonged wet weather does not easily fit into ‘usual’ heads of force majeure such as there being a named cyclone or flood.